Replicate Azure Disk Encryption-enabled virtual machines to another Azure region

 This article describes how to replicate Azure VMs with Azure Disk Encryption (ADE) enabled, from one Azure region to another.

-Site Recovery currently supports ADE, with and without Azure Active Directory (AAD) for VMs running Windows.
-For machines running ADE 1.1 (without AAD), the Windows VMs must be using managed disks.
+Site Recovery currently supports ADE, with and without Azure Active Directory (AAD) for VMs running Windows operating systems.
+For Linux operating systems, we only support ADE without AAD.
+Moreover, for machines running ADE 1.1 (without AAD), the VMs must be using managed disks.
 VMs with unmanaged disks aren't supported.
 If you switch from ADE 0.1 (with AAD) to 1.1 , you need to disable replication and enable replication for a VM after enabling 1.1.

 Required user permissions

 Site Recovery requires the user to have permissions to create the key vault in the target region and copy keys from source region key vault to the target region key vault.

 To enable replication of Disk Encryption-enabled VMs from the Azure portal, the user needs the following permissions on both the source region and target region key vaults.

 Key vault permissions

 - Secret Management Operations